Enabling Multi-Factor Authentication

 You can also provide a secret code that you can find in the Alternatively, type in the secret code field if you do not want to scan the QR code.

-- In the Type the received MFA code field, enter a verification code sent by the authentication application.
+- Enter a verification code sent by the authentication application.

 - Click OK.